Neha-george/Neha-george/README.md

     currently   = "Building quantum-safe systems and AI-powered applications."
 ```

-I'm a **Software Engineer** passionate about using technology to solve meaningful problems.
-From building **Flutter mobile apps for women's safety** to implementing the **BB84 quantum key distribution protocol**, my work spans the full spectrum — mobile, web, AI/ML, and cryptography.
+I'm a **Software Engineer** who enjoys working across the stack — from mobile and web development to AI/ML models and cryptographic systems.
+My projects reflect a curiosity-driven approach to engineering, exploring domains like quantum key distribution, predictive modeling, and full-stack application development.

 I believe every line of code is an opportunity to make an impact.
 I engineer solutions that are purposeful, secure, and production-ready.